nakulmitra/database-postgresql/notes/functions.md

 ## 5. Managing Functions

 ### Modifying a Function
-To modify a function, you must **drop the existing one** and recreate it.
+To modify a function, we must **drop the existing one** and recreate it.
 ```
 DROP FUNCTION calculate_annual_salary(NUMERIC);